pratyaychandra/NETWORKWALKS-B083F-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

     style C fill:#111,stroke:#f00,color:#fff
 ```

-This diagram renders live — no static image needed.
-The lab is designed to scale: any future VM I add just slots into the same `10.0.0.0/24` range.
+Any future VM can be added into the same `10.0.0.0/24` range.

 ---